Orange-OpenSource/conllueditor/README.md

 # Find similar Sentences

-When editing large treebanks it is likely that verys similar or even identical sentences are in the train/validation or test corpora
+When editing large treebanks it is likely that very similar or even identical sentences are in the train/validation or test corpora
 There is a tool which helps to identify these sentences.

 The following command shows all sentences which appear more than once in any of the given files